 - How is the call for responsible business affecting the corporate governance and management control structures of a company?

-In order to capture the interdisciplinary nature of responsible leadership, we aim to study how practices evolve in a series of sampled cases.
-The study will be carried out as a longitudinal real-time study (2-3 years), using a multi-method approach (i.e. a mix of data-collection methods: conversational data, interviews, observations (shadowing), document analysis, etc.).
+In order to capture the interdisciplinary nature of responsible leadership, we study how practices evolve in a series of sampled cases.
+The study was carried out as a longitudinal real-time study (2-3 years), using a multi-method approach (i.e. a mix of data-collection methods: conversational data, interviews, observations (shadowing), document analysis, etc.).